orc-hfg/resources/BigBlueButton/Mitschnitte aufbereiten/README.md

 ### Variant 1: Download video files individually

-When a video conference is recorded, BBB stores two individual videos on the server:
+After a video conference has been recorded, BBB stores two individual videos on the server:
 - webcams
 - presentation